 Adaptive learning is a data-driven concept.
 To provide a right-fit learning experience, I have to know as much about you as possible and make informed adjustments based on the data.
 The more inputs, the better!
-This was the focus of my recent morning buzz session on adaptive learning during DevLearn 2016 (pictured).

 As we already explored with Netflix, consumption data is just part of the adaptive learning formula.
 To identify the right content for the right person at the right time, an adaptive strategy must consider multiple data sources, including:

 - Consumption: what content/experiences is the person consuming and how do these activities potentially relate to their performance?

 - Knowledge: what expressed knowledge growth/gaps have been identified at this time for the person?

 - Behavior: what behaviors is the person demonstrating on the job and how do these decisions relate to expectations/knowledge?

 - Outcome: what results is the person achieving and how do these outcomes relate to the other data categories?